Helen Maharaj BSc Hons, PgCert PgDip, BABCP Accredited CBT Therapist

 136A Southdown Road

-I am Helen Maharaj Cognitive Behavioural Therapist who helps people overcome their depression, anxiety disorder and low self confidence.
+I am Helen Maharaj a Cognitive Behavioural Therapist who helps people build their self confidence and overcome depression and anxiety disorders.

-As an experienced and accredited Cognitive Behavioural Therapist, I enjoy working with people like you to empower them to achieve their goals.
+As an experienced and accredited Cognitive Behavioural Therapist, I enjoy empowering people to achieve their goals.

 While following the latest research evidence, I am able to adapt therapy to you, as I understand that each person is an individual who requires a tailored approach.